lonce/EncodecExplorerCore/README.md

-# Encodec Explorer Environment
+# Encodec Explorer Core

-Simple setup for the audio processing notebook.
+This is a notebook with some utilities for manipulating Encodec (24kHz) audio representations.

+There are utilities for reading audio and .ecdc files, and for converting between audio, ecdc tokens, and latents.

 ## Installation